devtin/duckfficer/guide/README.md

-Default values are meant to be used when an arbitrary object misses the value of the property in subject.
+Default values are meant to be used whenever an arbitrary object misses the value of the property in subject.

 ```js
 const ContactSchema = new Schema({